The history of the Dance World Cup

 The German Dance Competition continued to expand with participants entering from more countries including Russia and China.
 It had now become an international dance competition and in 2004 the first Dance World Cup competition was formed and the junior dance took place for the first time in the beautiful theatre in Fuerstenfeldbruck near Munich, Germany.
 Ten international dance schools took part that year including schools from Israel, Nigeria and Mexico.

 After 2004 it was decided that Dance World Cup would now become an annual event taking place in a different country each year.
-Competitions took place in the following countries:

 2005 Wroclaw, Poland